-Accepting Bitcoin as payment can provide several advantages, but it also has some drawbacks that may discourage some companies from using it.
+Accepting Bitcoin as payment can provide several advantages, but it also has some drawbacks.
 Some of those disadvantages are:

 A business accepting cryptocurrency does take on the risk of the currency’s fluctuation in value and instability.
 Cryptocurrency can be quite volatile in part because it’s so new and unproven.